nweiyue/tp/docs/UserGuide.md

 ### 5.6.
 Memo

 This category consists of features related to `Memo`.
-They allow you to add text by typing into the memo box or by adding a note (`addnote`) to the memo.
-You can also manually save the content in the memo box using certain keyboard shortcuts.
+They allow you to add text by typing into the memo box or by adding a note (`addnote`).
+You can also manually save the content in the memo box using certain keyboard shortcut.

 { end of `features#memo` written by: Ngoh Wei Yue }